 Photo 07-10-2019, 04 11 35.jpg

-Pete works closely with an international team of brilliant communicators from across the 24-7 movement, such as Tyler Staton, Jill Weber, Brian Heasley, Sarah Yardley and Alain Emerson.
-Regrettably he’s unable to accept many speaking invitations, but can always recommend someone for your event.
-His teaching is also available in print and online, particularly from Emmaus Rd.
+Pete works with an international team of brilliant communicators from across the 24-7 movement, such as Tyler Staton, Jill Weber, Mark & Trudi Sayers, Brian Heasley, Sarah Yardley and Alain Emerson.
+Regrettably he is currently unable to accept most of the speaking invitations he receives, but can always recommend someone to serve your event.
+His teaching is also widely available in print and online, particularly from Emmaus Rd.

 Speaking enquiries: Rachel.Hall@24-7Prayer.com